clarenceb/vscode-copilot-demo/TASKS.md

 Use GitHub Copilot Chat to assist you:

-* @workspace help me create the required cucumber steps in ruby in the file #file:claims_steps.rb to implement the claims processing cucumber feature #file:claims-api.feature.
-Assume the rest api endpoint http://localhost:3000/process already exists.
+* @workspace help me implement the POST /process endpoint in my api #file:index.ts keeping a similar style to the /parse_conversation endpoint.
+Use the requirements described in the user story #file:user-story.md to guide you.

+* Update the suggested code assuming the chat completions endpoint already produces a JSON formatted string with the require keys.
+So just convert that to a json object.

 Sample code: